LambdAurora/AurorasDecorations/README.md

 ### Features:

+- Armor stand
+  - Right-click with sticks to add arms.
+  - Shift-Right-click with shears to hide the base plate.
 - Big Flower Pot Block
   - Can hold a plant, can dynamically support some modded plants (or new plants in Minecraft if the mod hasn't been updated).
   - Can hold tall plants.